flipt-io/flipt/README.md

 - Modern, mobile friendly 📱 UI and debug console
 - Support for multiple databases (Postgres, MySQL, SQLite)
 - Data import and export to allow storing your data as code
-- **Cloud ready** :cloud: - Runs anywhere.
-Bare metal, PaaS, K8s, with Docker or without.
+- Cloud ready :cloud:.
+Runs anywhere: bare metal, PaaS, K8s, with Docker or without.

 ## Values